Harmony Farms (Canned)

 As a group, the brand features an average protein content of 39% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 26% for the overall product line.

-Free of any plant-based protein boosters, this looks like the profile of a wet food containing a moderate amount of meat.
+Even when you consider the slight protein-boosting effect of the peas, this looks like the profile of a canned food containing a moderate amount of meat.

 Bottom line?

-Harmony Farms is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein… thus earning the brand four stars.
+Harmony Farms is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a good kibble from the same company may wish to visit our review of Harmony Farms dry dog food.